zhaoxuyang13/Dist-KV/README.md

 ---
 - Strange cases

-    - when primary failed and become backup again. client's request should fail.
+    - when primary failed and become backup again. client's request should fail. (fixed)